nlesc-recruit/PowerSensor3/README.md

 ![The PowerSensor hardware](https://i.imgur.com/zEu4LSS.jpg)

 The PowerSensor consists of an STM32F407VG board, current sensors (ACS712), a PCIe riser cable (to measure the power drawn from the motherboard) and a USB cable that connects to the host.
 In this scenario, we use three sensors that measure the PCIe slot power (12 V and 3.3 V) and the external PCIe cable power.
 The microcontroller interprets the sensor data and reports the power measurements via USB to the host.
-The STM32 board can also be swapped with the Arduino Leonardo.

 ![The PowerSensor schematics](https://i.imgur.com/6C1UhWO.png)